Brampton Bryan Castle

-Brampton Bryan Castle is a ruined medieval castle in the small village of Brampton Bryan in north-western Herefordshire, England, 50m south of the River Teme.
+Brampton Bryan Castle is a ruined medieval castle in the village of Brampton Bryan in north-western Herefordshire, England, 50m south of the River Teme.
 The castle guarded an important route from Ludlow along the Teme Valley to Knighton and on into Central Wales.

 Site

 The standing remains are a Grade I listed building consisting of local sandstone rubble and ashlar that represent several phases of construction.
 The standing remains consist of an outer gate house and parts of the inner gatehouse and part of the south wall of the kitchen range and the great hall.
 The site also contains the buried remains of a quadrangular castle.